lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 ```

 #### 4.3.
 New deposits pause logic

+To support new permissionless modules and eliminate guardians collusion attack, now it should be possible to pause deposits to all modules at once.
+[The proposed design](https://hackmd.io/@lido/rJrTnEc2a#Pause) no longer allows an operator to trigger a pause, which eliminates the need to isolate pauses by modules and implements an approach of a universal deposit pause, reducing the risks of a guardian collusion attack.

 New deposits pause logic requires the following changes:
 - Existing `pauseDeposits` and `unpauseDeposits` external methods should be changed;